ricefan-tech/interpretability_analysis/Readme.md

 # Diagnostic Analysis of Model Behavior

 This repository contains a cleaned version of a past technical interview assignment.
-The goal of the work is not to maximize model performance, but to understand model behavior through diagnostic analysis.
+The goal of the work is to maximize model performance and to understand model behavior through diagnostic analysis.

 The notebook focuses on: